 According to Dr. Hamdan, there are many vitamins and/or herbal supplements that can interfere with lab tests.
-“It’s not only biotin,” she says, noting that’s why it’s key to disclose all the supplements you’re taking with your healthcare provider.
-Since there’s a nutraceutical for everything from stress to skin, it’s all too common to double-up on vitamins that contain biotin – but how do you determine when your vitamin regimen crosses the line from helpful to overkill.
+“It’s not only biotin,” she says.
+That’s why it’s key to disclose all the supplements you’re taking with your healthcare provider.
+Since there’s a nutraceutical for everything from stress to skin, it’s all too common to double-up on vitamins that contain biotin.
+But how do you determine when your vitamin regimen crosses the line from helpful to overkill?

-Although there’s some grey area around how much biotin is ideal, especially if your hair is not growing properly, Dr. Hamdan notes that anything over 100% of the RDA is not needed because most people are usually not deficient in this vitamin.
-“Biotin works synergistically (i.e. is much more effectively) with vitamins B2, B6, niacin, and A in maintaining healthy hair and skin, so a good multivitamin (that is well absorbed) is what I recommend to see benefits in taking biotin.”
-She suggests her DL.MD Multivitamin 13.5.1 because “it contains 100% Biotin, along with its vitamin ‘friends’ and has an absorption rate of 98%,” she explains.
+Although there’s some gray area around how much biotin is ideal, especially if your hair is not growing properly, Dr. Hamdan notes that anything over 100% of the RDA is not needed.
+“Biotin works synergistically (i.e. is much more effective) with vitamins B2, B6, niacin, and A in maintaining healthy hair and skin, so a good multivitamin (that is well absorbed) is what I recommend to see benefits in taking biotin.”
+She suggests her DL.MD Multivitamin 13.5.1 because “it contains 100% Biotin, along with its vitamin ‘friends’ and has an absorption rate of 98 percent.”

 Natural Sources of Biotin

 If you’d rather skip on vitamins altogether and try to increase your biotin levels through your diet, Dr. Hamdan suggests eating beef, liver, egg yolk, soy, flour, cauliflower, cheese, brewer’s yeast, milk, peanut butter, salmon, spinach, and brown rice, which are all-natural sources of biotin.